clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/f117483d-65cb-464e-828a-486c8a83ac53)

-Joseph Conrad, an extraordinary and significant Polish British literary figure of the late 19th and early 20th century.
-Despite his lack of enthusiasm for studying, Conrad retained a love of Polish Romantic literature and acquired French and the classical languages whilst in Krakow.
-This enabled him to engage with both his first career at sea and then his second as a writer.
+An extraordinary and significant Polish British literary figure of the late 19th and early 20th century.
+Despite his lack of enthusiasm for studying, Conrad retained a love of Polish Romantic literature, and acquired French and the classical languages enabling him to engage with both his first career at sea and then his second as a writer.

 ## Catherine Ann Crowe (née Stevens) (1790-1872)